 In addition to the above technology used by endodontists, they also have experience in administering pain medication for the procedures they perform.
 By having more practice doing root canals and giving numbing agents to patients, they have more experience preventing pain and discomfort for their patients.

-If your dentist recommends a root canal to save a tooth, contact us at Innovative Endodontics to make an appointment.
+If you live in Goose Creek, SC, or the surrounding areas, contact us at Innovative Endodontics to make an appointment.
 Our technological tools allow us to provide the best possible endodontic care for each of our patients.